-Don't jump too soon; evaluate entire credit profile first
+Don’t jump off too soon; a close look at the entire credit profile may show it’s a net positive

 Dear Speaking of Credit,